juniverse1103/chamber-fm/README.md

 # 🎙️ Chamber.fm

 A privacy-first, AI-powered voice inbox for the modern era.
-Send and receive secure, transcribed, and moderated audio messages — with real-time updates, Stripe payments, and GPU-accelerated AI.
+Send and receive secure, transcribed, and moderated audio messages — with Stripe payments and GPU-accelerated AI.

 ---